 Treasurer Candidate:

-Despite running unopposed, junior Jackson Morse who is studying Finance, displays a strong resume.
+Running unopposed is junior Jackson Morse who is studying finance.
 Morse is the assistant vice president of finance for the SGA and a member of the Auburn Financial Management Association.
-In his platform he notes he was a summer analyst for Marblegate Asset Management this past summer, and hopes students put their “Money on Morse” for this campaign cycle.
+In his platform, he notes he was a summer analyst for Marblegate Asset Management and hopes students put their “Money on Morse” for this campaign cycle.
 Morse, who is inspired seemingly by the former Department of Government Efficiency (DOGE) established by President Trump, wants to carefully examine SGA’s budget and eliminate unnecessary costs.

 Vice President Candidates:

-With a platform focused on honesty and truthfulness Lilly Pool, a junior in English literature with a double minor in business and philosophy, is going to use her experience serving as an SGA at-large senator for two terms, a member of the Auburn University Academic Honesty Committee and the Director of History of Alpha Gamma Delta Sorority as a baseline to embrace, engage and empower all Auburn students.
+With a platform focused on honesty and truthfulness, Lilly Pool, a junior in English literature with a double minor in business and philosophy, is going to use her experience serving as an SGA at-large senator for two terms, a member of the Auburn University Academic Honesty Committee and the Director of History of Alpha Gamma Delta Sorority as a baseline to embrace, engage and empower all Auburn students.
 As an out-of-state student she quickly learned that what makes an Auburn student’s experience special is not the roles they fill, but the people they grow with along the way.

 President Candidates:

-Willis Orr, a junior studying business analytics, aspires to move Auburn "FORRWARD" while preserving what makes it such a special place.
+Willis Orr, a junior in business analytics, aspires to move Auburn "FORRWARD" while preserving what makes it such a special place.
 Orr, an SGA cabinet assistant vice president of university operations, is prioritizing the maintaining of quality with Auburn’s rapid pace of growth, increase of opportunity for scholarships to ease financial burdens of Auburn’s continual tuition rate hikes and distinction focusing on preserving Auburn’s identity with its architecture, logos, sports and more.

 Eagle Eye TV will be livestreaming the debate which can be found on their YouTube channel during and after the event.

-Please don’t forget to vote for the candidates of your choice on Friday, Feb.
+Voting will be open on Friday, Feb.
 6 from 7 a.m. to 3 p.m.
 Voting is open to all Auburn students at aub.ie/sgavote.

 Do you like this story?
 The Plainsman doesn't accept money from tuition or student fees, and we don't charge a subscription fee.
 But you can donate to support The Plainsman.